koesie10/webauthn/README.md

 ## High-level API

 The high-level API can be used with the `net/http` package and simplifies the low-level API.
 It is located in the `webauthn` subpackage.
-It is indended for use with e.g. `fetch` or `XMLHttpRequest` JavaScript clients.
+It is intended for use with e.g. `fetch` or `XMLHttpRequest` JavaScript clients.

 First, make sure your user entity implements [`User`](https://godoc.org/github.com/koesie10/webauthn/webauthn#User).
 Then, create a new entity